jeffdiers/NowPlaying/README.md

 # Now Playing

-This is a take home exercise for informu.
+This take home exercise is a simple app build with React Native that shows movies now playing.

 ## Instructions